- The information below has been updated for 2025-2026.

 - High risk groups are recommended to get vaccinated for flu and COVID-19 as soon as the vaccines are available to them.
 See below for a list of those considered High Risk.

-- All others 6 months and older can receive a flu and COVID-19 vaccine starting on October 27.
+- On October 27, all others 6 months and older can receive a flu and COVID-19 vaccine.

 - It is safe and recommended to receive the annual COVID-19 vaccine and flu shot, and the RSV vaccine for eligible older adults, at the same time.